How can therapy help you?

 Are you going through a difficult time in your life and you don't know how to cope?

-If any of these resonate with you, take action and seek professional help.
-I will be more than glad to help you reach a more fulfilling life.
+If any of these resonate with you, take action and seek our professional help.
+We will be more than glad to help you reach a more fulfilling life.

 How therapy works?

-Therapy can help you explore the reasons behind your behaviours by teaching you to recognise the thoughts and feelings that motivate them.
-By learning about your internal world, you can better pay attention to your reactions and plan alternative ways to respond.
+Therapy can help you explore the reasons behind your behaviors by learning how to recognize the thoughts, feelings, and longings that motivate them.
+By learning about your internal world, you can better pay attention to your reactions and plan alternative ways to respond and also to ask for what you need from your loved ones or from work.

 How often and how long does therapy lasts?

 The duration of therapy depends on the particular issues that you bring to therapy.
 At the stage when we discuss the goals for therapy, we can talk about your expectations for the length of therapy with a bit more understanding of the problems.
-In addition, throughout therapy I will check in with you regarding progress and your satisfaction with therapy.
+In addition, throughout therapy we will check in with you regarding your view on progress and your satisfaction with therapy.
 That will give us an idea where we are, where we are going, and when to terminate therapy.